lajanki/alarmpi/configs/README.md

 Define which TTS engine to use.
 Supported engines are:

  1. **GCP**
     * Google Cloud Text-to-Speech.
-This provides the most human-like speech, but requires a Google Cloud project with billing enabled.
+This provides the most human-like speech, but requires a Google Cloud project.
     * Service account impersonation is used to authenticate as the service account.
-This avoids having to download a long lived service account key, but does require an active `gcloud` user level credentials to initiate the impersonation.
+This avoids having to download a long lived service account key, but does require an authenticated `gcloud` cli to initiate the impersonation.
       * Additionally, requires the _Service Account Token Creator_ IAM role on the service account.
       * https://cloud.google.com/docs/authentication/use-service-account-impersonation
     * **Using this option may incur costs**